apple5775/BrainGames-1/README.md

 only with 0 squares, which is bad.
 So, I remade the stip upper bound and it is all working.
 Yay!
 Now, we have to write the win/lose stuff.

-## Kenny's update 4/1/17
+# Kenny's update 4/1/17
--AndroidManifest.xml:
+- AndroidManifest.xml:
 Added two activities GameOver and MatchstickGame for send and receive intent to work.
 MatchstickGame and GameOver can be started as new activities.
--Board.java, Button.java, Timer.java:
+- Board.java, Button.java, Timer.java:
 Changed the Board and Button and Timer constructor to use Activity instead of MainActivity as its parameter.
--MatchstickGame.java:
+- MatchstickGame.java:
 It extends Activity class now as an individucal activity and can be started by passing intent.
 The restart button now calls a "restart()" procedure and does not construct a new MatchstickGame object.
 The registerClick method is changed to use intent to start the GameOver activity.
--MainActivity.java:
+- MainActivity.java:
 It uses two ImageButtons to select which game to play and uses intent to start the games as Activities.
--GameOver.java:
+- GameOver.java:
 It is an Activity that gets called by the games to declare the status of the game.
 It also has a button to start the MainActivity again.